Dynamoid/dynamoid/README.markdown

-   field :name           # Every field you have on the object must be specified here. field :email          # If you have fields that aren't specified they won't be attached to the object as methods.
+   field :name           # Every field you have on the object must be specified here. field :email          # If you have fields that aren't specified they won't be attached to the object as methods. field :rank, :integer # Every field is assumed to be a string unless otherwise specified.
+                         # created_at and updated_at with a type of :datetime are automatically added.
+                         # So is ID with a type of :string.

-   index :name           # Only specify indexes if you intend to perform queries on the specified fields. index :email          # Fields without indexes enjoy extremely poor performance as they must use index [:name, :email] # scan rather than query.
+   index :name           # Only specify indexes if you intend to perform queries on the specified fields. index :email          # Fields without indexes suffer extremely poor performance as they must use index [:name, :email] # scan rather than query.

    has_many :addresses   # Associations do not accept any options presently.
 The referenced